crsharrier/EDGAR/README.md

 - **Un-merge quarterly reports** - I think I might have merged quarterly 10-Ks into one txt per year.
 This leaves us with fewer 'date' data points to analyze against stock prices.

 - **Reorganize data directory** - Simplify data directory structure.
 Write script to create this structure from a fresh first-run.

+- **Get yahoo data at similar resolution to 10-Ks** - might make sense to return quarterly trends over a longer period.
+Or maybe monthly.
+Also, make file output names more descriptive; including 'monthly' in the file name, for example.

+**CLI** - package the project smartly into an intuitive CLI.